istopwg/ippeveselfcert/BUILD.md

 The makefiles used by the project should work with most versions of make.
 BSD users should use GNU make (gmake) since BSD make does not support "include".

-Besides these tools you'll want the following libraries:
+Besides these tools you'll need the following libraries:

 - Avahi (Linux) or mDNSResponder (all others) for Bonjour (DNS-SD) support
-- GNU TLS for encryption support on platforms other than iOS, macOS, or Windows
+- GNU TLS, LibreSSL, or OpenSSL for encryption support
 - ZLIB for compression support